onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

-The portal provides an SDK to enable multiple development teams to adhere to consistent UI development requirements by taking advantage of built-in capabilities (Services/ API/ UI controls), tools and technologies.
+The portal provides an SDK to enable multiple development teams to adhere to consistent UI development requirements by taking advantage of built-in capabilities (Services/API/UI controls), tools and technologies.
 ONAP also provides a Command Line Interface (CLI) for operators who require it (e.g., to integrate with their scripting environment).
 ONAP SDKs enable operations/security, third parties (e.g.,